VictoriaMetrics/VictoriaMetrics/README.md

 See more details in [monitoring docs](#monitoring).

 The `merge` process is usually named "compaction", because the resulting `part` size is usually smaller than the sum of the source `parts`.
-There are following benefits of doing the merge process:
+Benefits of doing the merge process are the following:

 * it improves query performance, since lower number of `parts` are inspected with each query;
 * it reduces the number of data files, since each `part`contains fixed number of files;